lamelyan/blog-hugo/content/posts/real-time-notifications-with-signalr/index.md

 Note the first parameter to the SendAsync method - "UserNotification".
 This is the name of a javascript function that will be invoked on the client.
 In our Angular app, we have a function with the name - UserNotification - that handles the notification object passed to it.

 Also, note, that notifications are filtered to go to clients (browsers or other apps) that have specific id.

 ### How does SignalR know about who is connected?

-When the frontend app connects to the backend, it passes an identifier (using JWT token).
+When the frontend app connects to the backend, it passes an identifier using a JWT token.
-To get this identifier, we implement IUserIdProvider interface.
+To retrieve this identifier, we implement the IUserIdProvider interface.
-In it, we define what identifies a user.
-In our case, it's the id that is stored in a claim of JWT token.
+This interface allows us to define what identifies a user.
+In our case, it's the ID stored in a claim of the JWT token.

 ```csharp
 public class SignalrUserIdProvider : IUserIdProvider